The tech world is arguably the most competitive it has ever been.

 These processors are definitely targeted at a small cross-section of the computer market.

-Intel appears to be developing the power of their processors, with plans to continue to improve on their Skylake-X processors.
+Intel appears to be developing the speed and power of its processors.
 We may also see a shift in price to make them more accessible to the mainstream computer market.

 If this level of processor goes mainstream, all users will benefit from the extra speed and power.

-AMD are not going to stop there.
+AMD is not going to stop there.
 There is talk of them working towards processors that are up to 36-core.
-With such a powerful processor in the pipeline, there are no doubt users, looking for high computer power, who will be lining up to get one.
+With such a powerful processor in the pipeline, there are no doubt users, looking for high computing power, who will be lining up to get one.

-In order for these processors to be more accessible to mainstream consumers the price needs to be more competitive than it is at the moment.
+For these processors to be more accessible to mainstream consumers, the price needs to be more competitive than it is at the moment.

 Intel and AMD both have different and exciting things in store for the future of processors.